 In comparing export and domestic prices a currency conversion is required.
-Fluctuations in exchange rates can only be taken into account when there has been a 'sustained' movement during the investigation period (see article 2.4.1 of the WTO Agreement).
+Fluctuations in exchange rates can only be taken into account when there has been a 'sustained' movement during the period of investigation (see Article 2.4.1 of the WTO Agreement).
 The purpose is to allow exporters 60 days to adjust export prices to reflect 'sustained' movements.
 Such a claim requires detailed information on exchange movements in your country over a long period that includes the investigation period.